Search This Blog

 Here's a sample to illustrate what I am talking about using a photo that I took in RAW format outside the Chinese Gardens at the Huntington Library in San Marino, California.

 If you click on the first image you will see what the file looks like as the RAW photo "out of the box", so to speak.
-Go the second photo and compare it to the first.
+Go to the second photo and compare it to the first.
 I made some very basic adjustments to the RAW file to produce the second file.
 For a start the sky was overexposed in the RAW file since at the time I took the photo the morning overcast was still burning off.
 After I adjusted the exposure, you could see that there was actually some blue sky under there.

 I also brought more light to the areas of shadow in the picture, which you can see in the dark gray roofing tiles in the top right of the photo and also in the detail of the landscaping in the center foreground.
+You'll also notice that the greens and yellows are much more lively.

 These adjustments took me less than a minute using Adobe Lightroom on my laptop.

-Untouched DNG file © John Corney |
+Untouched DNG file © John Corney

-DNG file with basic adjustments © John Corney |
+DNG file with basic adjustments © John Corney

 Snapseed from Google

-Snapseed from Google Play | Snapseed from Apple App StoreThe first app I would recommend is an app called Snapseed which is hot off the press from Google, released not all that long ago.
-It's from Google, so of course it's free.
-It is also mind-blowingly powerful and feature rich.
-It puts at your fingertips all the functionality you get from advanced photo-editing software such as Lightroom in addition to a delivered set of "filters" that are customary in many photo editing apps.
-I'm very impressed with what Google has given us!
+The first app I would recommend is an app called Snapseed, which is from Google.
+It's free, mind-blowingly powerful, and feature rich.
+It puts at your fingertips all the functionality you get from advanced photo-editing software such as Lightroom, in addition to a generous set of "filters" that are customary in many photo editing apps.
+I'm very impressed with what Google has given us.
 Look out, Adobe!

 Lightroom Mobile from Adobe

-Lightroom Mobile from Google Play | Lightroom Mobile from the Apple App StoreLightroom Mobile Editing Tools © John Corney |
+Lightroom Mobile from Google Play | Lightroom Mobile from the Apple App Store

-- Automated syncing through your "Adobe Creative Cloud" account from your mobile device to your desktop Lightroom catalog.
+• Automated syncing through your Adobe Creative Cloud account from your mobile device to your desktop Lightroom catalog.
 I love this feature as I prefer to edit my files from my laptop version of Lightroom.

-John Corney
+— John Corney

 There are many ways of applying photo editing tools such as filters, brightness, vignettes, and crop, but you can decide which challenge is best.
 In my opinion the one you've been talking is great too.